 Social-emotional learning (SEL) refers to the process of developing one’s self-awareness, social skills, and self-control (1).
-In this post, we bring you some fun and engaging social/emotional activities for toddlers that you could indulge your child in to help them build meaningful and strong relationships.
+In this post, we bring you some fun and engaging social/emotional activities for toddlers that you could indulge your child in to enhance their emotional intelligence and relationship-building skills.

-Social-emotional skills help a child learn values such as cooperation and empathy and enable them to understand, manage, and express their emotions better.
-These skills are also essential for connecting with others because they help us build healthy relationships.
+Social-emotional skills help children learn values such as cooperation and empathy and enable them to understand, manage, and express their emotions better.
+These skills are essential for connecting with others, building healthy relationships, and laying a strong foundation for future success in school and life.
 So, use these activities to help your child learn valuable skills that would benefit them throughout their lives.

 Benefits Of Social-Emotional Learning Activities For Preschoolers And Toddlers